 The first step is always hard, but what about all of the steps afterward?
 Once someone has begun opioid or alcohol detox treatment and completed a medically assisted detoxification, where do they go from there?
-Clare Waismann, CATC, and Dwight Hurst, CMHC, discuss issues with providing general recommendations for aftercare and how important it is to individualize each treatment.
+Clare Waismann, RAS/SUDCC, and Dwight Hurst, CMHC, discuss issues with providing general recommendations for aftercare and how important it is to individualize each treatment.

 Episode 5: Why Is Individualized Aftercare Important for Opioid or Alcohol Detoxification Treatment?